 7. Enjoy the retirement you deserve – on the house

 Once that’s all done and dusted, you can get on with making the most of retirement.
 Whether you want to treat yourself to something special, live more comfortably, or lend the family a helping hand, you’ll have the funds you need to do so.

 Just be sure to seek financial advice beforehand, so you fully understand the implications.

 An equity release lifetime mortgage can be completed within around 6 to 8 weeks.
 Choosing a specialist equity release solicitor can help ensure your application runs as smoothly as possible, and your money is in your bank account as soon as possible.
 Be sure to keep this timeframe in mind if you’re planning on making any purchases.

 Get your family involved

 If you’re considering a lifetime mortgage, it’s wise to get your family involved.
 The decision to get an equity release lifetime mortgage will have an impact on them, too, as it will reduce the size of your estate and the inheritance you can leave behind.

-You should talk through your plans with them, and think about bringing them along to your appointments with your independent expert adviser.
+You should talk through your plans with them, and think about bringing them along to your appointments with your expert adviser.
 That way, they’ll know exactly where they stand, and there won’t be any surprises later on.